zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ### SCALE COUPLING (SC)
 **Definition:** The degree to which changes in one scale propagate to others.
 **Assessment:**
-- SC = 0: Decoupled (scales operate independently—not a true container)
+- SC = 0: Decoupled (scales operate independently, not a true container)
 - SC = 0.3–0.7: Healthy coupling (information flows, but scales maintain autonomy)
-- SC > 0.9: Rigid coupling (scales collapse into each other—loss of depth)
+- SC > 0.9: Rigid coupling (scales collapse into each other, loss of depth)

 ### EMERGENCE QUOTIENT (EQ)
 **Definition:** The ratio of system behaviors that cannot be predicted from any single scale.